laboon/CS1530/lectures/lecture14-concurrency.md

 * Threads are Runnables, they have a .run() method
   * Start them by calling .start(), which executes .run() on a new thread
   * Note that there are other Runnable things other than threads!
+  * Theoretically, you could just extend Thread instead of making a thread and passing it a Runnable - this is frowned upon (much less flexible)
+  * Threads can sleep with `Thread.sleep(n)` where n is number of milliseconds to sleep
+  * Threads can be woken up with interruptions - call the interrupt() method on a Thread object - ultra-simple inter-thread communications
+  * You can use thread.join() to pause execution until thread is done
+  * Remember that you always have one user thread (main!) to start with

 ```java
 public class ThreadTest {